 Collecting souvenirs is a really common way to memorialize your travels.
 I like to keep the souvenirs that I buy theme-based, for the most part.
 For example, I like to buy figurines and landscape artwork whenever I visit new places.

 As your collection grows, you should consider having a place to hold all of your souvenirs.
 I currently keep mine on a bookshelf that has some extra space, but my goal is to have a travel-themed room one day.
 (When I have a bigger place with more rooms :))

-My Favorite Ways to Document Travel Memories | Final Thoughts…
+In Summary | The Best Ways to Document Travel Memories

 What are your favorite ways to document travel memories?
 Let me know in the comments below!